Kotlin/dokka/docs/topics/formats/dokka-html.md

 For an example of how to do this, see our
 [custom format example project](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/examples/gradle/dokka-customFormat-example).

+The maximum supported logo dimensions are 120 pixels in width and 36 pixels in height.
+If you use a larger image, it will be automatically resized.

 ### Modify the footer

 You can modify text in the footer by using the `footerMessage` [configuration option](#configuration).